serock/dividend-reformulater/README.md

 ## Overview
 The `dividend-reformulater` app might be useful to those investors who have a brokerage account and file federal and state income taxes in the United States.
-The app reformulates the dividend data in a consolidated 1099 PDF into multiple tables and pivot tables in a LibreOffice Calc spreadsheet.
+The app reformulates the dividend data from a consolidated 1099 PDF into a LibreOffice Calc spreadsheet with multiple sheets and pivot tables.
 The main goals of the app are to make it easier to:

 1. calculate the amount of dividend income from U.S. government securities,